Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

 All variations of the frame fields related to $d\phi$ component vanish.
 Because we are dealing with the non-rotating new type black hole, we only consider the computation of the black hole mass.
-Performing the interior product with respect to the frame 1-forms, connection 1-forms and auxiliary fields with Killing vector $\xi= \frac{\partial}{\partial t}$, the non-vanishing interior products can be written by
+Performing the calculation of (\ref{chi-nt}) for the Killing vector $\xi= \frac{\partial}{\partial t}$ with the function (\ref{f-G}), we can get the charge variation